-The expected cost of establishing a permanent 25,000 litre water tank and associated high capacity water pump and reticulation is \$7,000.
-This price is based on a recent inquiry by a specialist equipment installer.
+The expected cost of establishing a permanent 25,000 litre water tank and associated high capacity water pump and reticulation is \$7,700.
+This price is based on a recent inquiry by a specialist equipment installerand includes APA on costs..